tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 Open the lesson slides and welcome students to Day 2 by highlighting the following:

-* Today, a new family of machine learning algorithms is going to be introduced: _tree-based algorithms_.
+* Today, a new family of machine learning algorithms will be introduced: tree-based algorithms.

-* Tree-based algorithms are supervised learning methods that are mostly used for classifications and regression problems.
+* Tree-based algorithms are supervised learning methods that are mostly used for classification and regression problems.

 * This class will cover the following algorithms and methods: